Sixth Form Open Evenings

 What does the school day look like?

-Currently the sixth form timetable looks a little different to the usual timetable, as we have had to make adjustments due to covid-19.
 Our school day is split into five teaching periods.
-Period one starts at 8.45am and each period lasts an hour.
-There is an hour’s break for lunch and the school day ends at 3.10pm.
+Registration starts at 8:45am, followed by period one at 9.05am.
+Each period lasts an hour and the school day ends at 3.15pm.
 Students in both years have built in study periods.
 Our Learning Resource Centre is a quiet place for students to work, read or use a computer during this free time.

 What is enrichment?